 We accept that geography can play a big part in making diverse people either available or unavailable to businesses.
 However, where business leaders respect that diversity is not only good for society but good for their business too, they can move into a different league.
 Only the very few though, go on to build an inclusive leadership environment that creates psychological safety and actively includes everyone at the appropriate points in time, forming a respectful culture for people to thrive.
 Interestingly, it is these businesses that are seriously outperforming their competitors.

-The team at ABSTRACT has developed the six key elements of inclusive leadership for businesses to adopt.
+ABSTRACT has developed the six key elements of inclusive leadership for businesses to adopt.
 So please get in touch if you would like us to help your business.